 Alt+Insert.
 Yomichan should be already installed.

-Note: As an alternative, you can install kanjitomo but it's quite big and forces you to use a Japanese to English dictionary instead of a Japanese to Japanese one.
+- kanjitomo.
+It's quite bloated and forces you to use a Japanese to English dictionary instead of a Japanese to Japanese one.

 - manga-ocr.
 Can be used to OCR Japanese text instead of Tesseract.
 Unfortunately, I haven't been able to install it and can't comment on it.